deirvlon/ST7789v-Arduino/README.md

 # ST7789v-Arduino

-I have faced many challenges to up on running display with ST7789v driver.
+I have faced many challenges to up on running display with the ST7789v driver.
 There is very poor information about this Driver on the Internet.
-The most information is about ST7789 Driver.
-The main difference between ST7789 and ST7789v is availability of DC pin.
-On ST7789v DC signal send as 9's bit of data in SPI communication, but DC is a phisical pin on  ST7789.
+The most information is about the ST7789 Driver.
+The main difference between ST7789 and ST7789v is the availability of DC pin.
+On ST7789v DC signal send as 9's bit of data in SPI communication, but DC is a physical pin on  ST7789.

 In this library i collected all the research that i have done about ST7789v driver.